Griffintown–Bernard-Landry station: Construction

 Because the station was planned after the start of construction of the rest of the REM, the station was not built at the same time as the adjacent stations on the line.
-In an interview with the Montreal Gazette, a spokesperson for the REM explained that a "study analyzing the best way to build the station is nearly done and will be made public by the end of [2023]."
+In a 2023 interview with the Montreal Gazette, a spokesperson for the REM explained that a "study analyzing the best way to build the station [was] nearly done and [would] be made public by the end of the year."
 Local politicians and transit advocates noted their annoyance that the station was not opened with the other REM stations in August 2023.

 In January 2024, La Presse reported that construction would not begin until 2027 and that studies were being undertaken by CDPQ Infra on how to construct the station while the rest of the line is in operation.
 In August 2024, La Presse reported that CDPQ Infra refused to confirm that the station would be completed by 2027, but that construction could take place while the REM is in operation.
 CDPQ Infra also noted that an additional station (Bridge-Bonaventure, which would be located south of the Lachine Canal) was technically feasible.

+In June 2026, CDPQ Infra began planning work on the station.
+Construction is scheduled to begin in 2028 and be completed in 2030.